Erbil Stones and Gems Museum

 Erbil Stones and Gems Museum is a small museum located within the Citadel of Erbil, at the heart of the city of Erbil (Hawler), the capital of Iraqi Kurdistan.

+History

 The museum was founded (and is owned) by Sarbast Majeed.
 Majeed, a graduate of Mosul College of Sciences, Department of Geology in 1985, had gathered his 40-year collection of gemstones from many parts of the world and displayed it originally in a house in the small city of Shaqlawa (northeast of Hawler) in 2014.

 In 2016, the museum was relocated to the Citadel of Erbil and now occupies one of the traditional 2-story renovated buildings.

+Exhibits

 The museum displays a multitude of common and rare stones and gems from within Iraq and many other countries as well as meteorite fragments and fossils and a variety of other items; the first and only of its kind in the Republic of Iraq and its Kurdistan Region.
 There is a shop on the 1st (upper) floor that sells genuine stones as well as replicas.
 The museum's entry is 1500 Iraqi Dinars (approximately $1.0).
 No-flash photography is allowed but photography of any kind within the shop is prohibited.